The HTTP action can interact with public HTTP-based APIs like ticketing systems, collaboration suites and hardware devices in a number of ways:

 When submitting event data to a web service listed under templates, simply select the template and all required form fields will automatically be pre-loaded.
 User-specific fields (e.g. API keys) will need to be manually configured and are indicated with text enclosed in <>.

-To suggest a new web service to be included in the list of templates, simply send an email to our support team.
+To suggest a new web service to be included in the list of templates, simply send us an email.

 The URL of the web page that contains the form to submit.
 This field supports variables.